jcampbelljess/FIJI_macros/README.md

 # FIJI_macros
-macros and files created for use with ImageJ and FIJI JL Campbell, 2021
+macros and files created for use with ImageJ and FIJI;
+JL Campbell, 2021

 These files were created by Jessica L. Campbell (2021) for a validation test of the Total Difference method first introduced by Cox et al. 2009.